-Seeing Boston By Streetcar was one of the first films of the city ever made.
+Seeing Boston By Streetcar stands as one of the first films of the city ever made.
 It offers today’s viewer a fascinating glimpse of the city’s smoky, busy streets.
 The streetcar takes the viewer past Jordan Marsh and along Boylston Street to Copley Square and the Boston Public Library.
 Pedestrians, horses, carriages and carts vie for space in a free-for-all with no traffic lights, no crosswalks and no stop signs.

 Viewers who first saw the film during its debut in 1906 probably found it even more fascinating.